qdriven/low-code-way/README.md

 After the improvement of dev language, framework and so on, the cost of devlop back-office service is decreased significant.
 The proof of the cost reduced is that the opensource tools, and low-code tools.
 I tried some of these tools, and find out , actually I can use different tools to replace different commercial tools.
 Why it works?
 In most cases, I only use the 20% of the functionalities.
 Different little tools can provide these 20% functionalities with less cost.
 And most complex functionalities which can be replaced by in-house tools which is eventually developed, as it is highly organization related.

+After learning low code tools, I realized that Everything could be integrate, through:
+1. API
+2. Data Pipeline
+3. Different Components
+4. ........

+So What ever you want to build, you need tiny thing in your pockets.

+So try to accumulate different libs, tools for different scenarioes.

+## Product, tools or tiny spell

+- office is a product, but it is too big to use, or you just use less than 20% the total features
+- Tools is sometimes too complex to use, the learning cost is too big to learn
+- tiny spell is good, but it is too hard to integrated.

+So I think I need tiny spell libs and an easy integrated way to build up something in a low cost way.

+How to build a easy integrated tools?
+- plugin framework for both frontend or backend
+- easy to integrate API or pipeline
+- easy to make a UI interface or CLI interface

+## Backend Intergation

+## Fronent Intergation

+## Existing Tools Inergration

 ## Solve Problem with less cost

 In startup company, how to solve problem with less cost?